railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/index.rst

 For traceability you can take the lot numbers from the raw materials used or from the finished products.
 To do this click on one of the lines of the first or the third tab.
 Note the Lot Number.

-Once the order is confirmed, you should reserve the materials.
-This means that you're not reliant on the hope that your requirements will be in reserve and assigns the raw materials for your stock for this production.
-This guides the processes of restocking.
-If you don't want to change the priorities just let the production order in this state and c ...  <TODO>
+Once the order is confirmed, you should force the reservation of materials.
+This means that you're not waiting for the scheduler to assign and reserve the raw materials from your stock for this production.
+This shortcuts the procurement process.
+If you don't want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.

 To start the production of products, click 'Start Production'.
 The raw materials are then consumed automatically from stock, which means that the draft movements become 'Done'.